trasba/imsanity/readme.txt

 == Upgrade Notice ==

-= 2.0.0 =
+= 2.1.0 =
-* added network configuration for multi-site installation to enforce server-wide settings
-* added "bulk resize" feature to resize existing images and recover disk space
+* max height/width can be configured separately for different upload types

 == Changelog ==

+= 2.1.0 =
+* max height/width can be configured separately for different upload types

 = 2.0.0 =
 * added network configuration for multi-site installation to enforce server-wide settings